Year 9 Options 2025/26

 Please see below the letter which was emailed out to Y9 parents/carers and the options booklet, which has been given to all Y9 students, can downloaded at the bottom of the page.

-Dear Parents/Carers and Year 9 Students
+Dear Parents/Carers and Year 9 Students.

-We are now at the stage where your child is approaching the end of Key Stage 3 and therefore, we will be starting the Year 9 options process.
-Your child will be asked to select subject choices for the Key Stage 4 curriculum.
-I will be delivering an assembly to all Y9 students to explain what the process involves.
-We are pleased to invite you and your child to our Y9 Options Information Evening on Wednesday 26th February from 5.15pm.
-During the evening you will have the opportunity to speak to the subject teachers and I will be giving a talk explaining the options process as follows:
+I have already delivered an assembly to the students to explain what the process entails and would now like to take the opportunity to invite you and your child to our Y9 Options Information Evening on Wednesday 4th March from 5.15pm.
+During the evening you will have the opportunity to speak to subject teachers and I will be giving a talk in the Large Dining Hall explaining the options process.

-• 6.00pm - parent/carer and student from each of forms 9SCS and 9HDY
+• 6.00pm - parent/carer and student from each of forms 9HTR, 9PRS, 9TMS and 9HLS

 All students will be required to follow the core curriculum of: